Tuatha de Danann | Who Were They Really?

 Think of it this way; to one who observes without understanding, even an aeroplane flying through the sky carrying people in its belly to far distant, unimaginable lands seems like powerful magic; so does flicking a light switch, a television screen, a mobile phone.
 The plane becomes a ship, transported on dark clouds; a television screen becomes a vision, the phone, a stone which speaks, perhaps an oracle giving advice direct from the Gods.

 Those who manipulate such magic must surely be Gods themselves; they look like Gods with their red-gold hair, sky-blue eyes and milk-white skin; they wield fiery, powerful weapons; they appear to be ageless and immortal, and they are wise, beautiful, and fearsome.

 Danann ‘magic’ can be explained, though not proven, as technology misunderstood by the local population.
-Whether it was man or alien made, is debatable.
 It is certainly possible that these were migrating people from advanced civilisations in our world, perhaps displaced by the Great Flood, searching out new homes, bringing with them what remained of their knowledge and technology.

 I also believe that ‘we are not alone’ in this great cosmos, and that visits from other worlds and dimensions cannot be ruled out.
 Or perhaps it was magic after all, a force which, having no comprehension of, we seek to deny.

 #LiaFail #aliens #redhair #advancedcivilisations #theredfairedpeople #theSidhe #theotherworld #thefairyfolk #theSwordofLight #TirnaNog #Gods #Lughsspear #CelticGods #Ireland #IrishGods #TheFourtreasuresofEirean #TuathadeDenann #theCauldronofBounty #IrishMythology